sevragorgia/CBAS_Resources/index.md

 from this information I came up with the acronym **C**ommon **Blue** **A**quarium **S**ponge (**CBAS**).
 I think this is a nice name and will keep using it for my research.

+# Citing our work

+If you use these resources please cite the following papers:
+ - coming soon...